Terms & Conditions v.3

 For the purposes of intrusion, or attempts to intrude, into the equipment and systems of any third party, or the mounting of any harassment campaign.

-- 2.18.
+• 2.18.
 The Transmission Speed is the maximum potential speed of your Broadband Service.
 We do not guarantee the Transmission Speed and the Transmission Speed estimated at point of order may be different to what you actually receive.
 Please note that "upload speeds" will always be slower than "download speeds".
 We can provide further details upon request.
 Your browsing experience is dependent on a range of factors, such as the response times of the web pages you are accessing.
-For more details about the Transmission Speeds offered, please see the Service Description.
+For more details about the Transmission Speeds offered, please see the materials we provided to you when you purchased the relevant Service

 3. Using the equipment

-- 3.1.
-If you take the Broadband Service, we will provide and install equipment (including the Router) at your residential address for the provision of that Service.
-If you only take the Telephony Service from us, we will still need to install equipment (including the Router) at your address; however, we will not provide you with a telephone handset for use with the Telephony Service.
+• 3.1.
+If you take the Broadband Service, we will provide and install FibreNest Equipment (including the Router) at your property for the provision of that Service.
+If you only take the Telephony Service from us, we will still need to install equipment (including the Router) at your address; however, we will not provide you with a tele phone handset for use with the Telephony Service.

-- 3.2.
-Where you are purchasing a new build home, we will endeavour to ensure that this equipment is properly installed at your home before you move in.
-Where we will not be able to complete the installation before you move into your home (i.e., the Commencement Date for the Services is set for a date where you are already living at your property); you agree to allow us access to your property to install the equipment.
-We will always try to take account of any requests regarding where we install the equipment at your address; however, for technical reasons, this may not always be possible.
+• 3.2.
+Where you are purchasing a new build home, we will endeavour to ensure that FibreNest Equipment is properly installed at your home before you move in.
+Where we will not be able to complete the installation before you move into your home (i.e., the Commencement Date for the Services is set for a date where you are already livingat your property); you agree to allow us access to your property to install the FibreNest Equipment.
+We will always try to take account of any requests regarding where we install the FibreNest Equipment at your address; however, for technical reasons, this may not always be possible.

-- 3.3.
-Once the equipment is installed at your residential address, you agree that you are responsible for any loss of or damage to the equipment, regardless of how it happened.
-This equipment remains the property of FibreNest at all times.
-We will charge you for any loss of, or damage to, the equipment in accordance with the Price List.
+• 3.3.
+Once the FibreNest Equipment is installed at your property, you agree that you are responsible for any loss of or damage to the FibreNest Equipment, regardless of how it happened.
+This FibreNest Equipment remains the property of FibreNest at all times.
+We will charge you for any loss of, or damage to, the FibreNest Equipment in accordance with the Price List.
+FibreNest Equipment should be returned to us in accordance with Condition 6.7 below.

-- 3.4.
-You must comply fully with the reasonable installation instructions and advice that we provide to you in relation to the equipment provided.
-You must not modify, or in any way interfere with, the equipment we provide you with.
-You must not allow any alterations or repair to be conducted by you or a third party to the equipment, unless it has been authorised by us.
+• 3.4.
+You must comply fully with the reasonable installation instructions and advice that we provide to you in relation to the FibreNest Equipment provided.
+You must not modify, or in any way interfere with, the FibreNest Equipment we provide you with.
+You must not allow any alterations or repair to be conducted by you or a third party to the FibreNest Equipment, unless it has been authorised by us.

 4. Faults affecting the Services

-- 4.2.
-Customer Services will assist you in resolving the fault in relation to the Services and/or the equipment.
+• 4.2.
+Customer Services will assist you in resolving the fault in relation to the Services and/or the FibreNest Equipment.
 We will not provide any assistance for faults that arise in relation to other hardware or software that you have purchased for personal use at your address.
 Any calls to Customer Services may be recorded or monitored for training and other purposes.

-- 4.6.
+• 4.6.
 You agree to follow the reasonable instructions that we may give you to allow our engineers to access your address.
 You also agree to ensure that the space that our engineers need to work in is clear of any hazards (including any furniture or any other breakables) before our engineers arrive.
+You also agree to keep available and unobstructed working electricity plug sockets as close to where our FibreNest Equipment is installed as possible to power the FibreNest Equipment.
+You also agree not to depower FibreNest Equipment unless it is essential to do so or you are directed to do so by our engineers.

-- 4.7.
-You authorise us to install and keep installed our equipment at your address and you agree that we and our employees, agents or contractors may enter your home so that we can carry out any work that is necessary for us to connect, maintain, alter, replace or remove any equipment necessary for us to supply the Services that you and/or, anyone you've authorised to make changes to your account, have asked for.
+• 4.7.
+You authorise us to install and keep installed our FibreNest Equipment at your address and you agree that we and our employees, agents or contractors may enter your home so that we can carry out any work that is necessary for us to connect, maintain, alter, replace or remove any FibreNest Equipment necessary for us to supply the Services that you and/or, anyone you've authorised to make changes to your account, have asked for.
 You must also ensure that someone aged over 18 years of age is present at the address when you allow access.

-- 4.9.
-You will be responsible for the reasonable costs of engineer call outs, replacement equipment and/or labour charges if, for example, you agree a time for an engineer to attend your home and are not present when they attend, or if you have been found to have tampered with our equipment which has caused a fault with the Services.
+• 4.9.
+You will be responsible for the reasonable costs of engineer call outs, replacement equipment and/or labour charges if, for example, you agree a time for an engineer to attend your home and are not present when they attend, or if you have been found to have tampered with FibreNest Equipment which has caused a fault with the Services.
 Details of the Charges that may be payable can be found in our Price List.

 5. Payments and billing